– A room full of valuable experience

 Valuable partnerships with schools abroad

 The BI Executive MBA is composed of both core courses and elective courses – such as Machine Learning, Digital Business Models, Succeeding with Sustainable Growth, and Business in a Global Context.
-Some of these courses are held abroad, in collaboration with one of several external partners.
+Some of these courses are held abroad, in collaboration with esteemed external partners.

-John Paul believes that this really sets BI's program apart from others, and was one of the things he appreciated the most during the program.
+According to John Paul, this distinctive aspect truly differentiates BI's programme from others, and it was one of the aspects he cherished the most throughout his journey.

 – I took a module on Design Thinking at Hasso Platner Institute in Potsdam, and Innovation and entrepreneurship at UC in Berkeley.
 It was an absolutely fantastic experience, and we got a lot out of it, both socially, professionally and networking wise.

-He thinks that being able to customize your degree with the elective courses is a great selling point for BI and their highly ranked Executive MBA.
+He believes that the opportunity to personalize your degree through elective courses is a significant advantage for BI and their highly ranked Executive MBA programme.

 BI Executive MBA